 The pneumococcal vaccine is subject to a charge; it costs less than €100 at the pharmacy.
 In order to take the vaccine, you need a doctor's prescription.
 The doctor will evaluate whether you need the pneumococcal vaccine.
 If you have received a pneumococcal vaccine during the past 5 years, you do not need a new vaccine now.

-You can make the request for doctor’s evaluation of your need for the vaccine in three ways:
+You can make the request for doctor’s evaluation of your need for the vaccine in two ways:

 Tikkurila, tel.
 09 8392 2202